 A depot can also be a congested space often being built post-war and having to contend with 21st century trains.
 We offer special mobile rail access solutions, typically on triple wheels that are now seen as an industry standard.
 There are also fixed options too, such as gantries and walkways that offer access over a continuous run.

 Rail access solutions include:

-Carriage door access steps – Planet Platforms has number of designs covering this type of access solution.
+Carriage door access steps – Planet Platforms has a number of designs covering this type of application.
 There are single and double platform heights that account for vehicles being raised on jacks.
-Double stair cases offering access from both sides.
+Double stair cases offer access from both sides.